cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/SHAREPOINT_INTEGRATION_PLAN.md

 ### Purpose

-This section provides mandatory testing procedures to validate that SharePoint integration maintains IL5-compliant data segregation across UNCLASSIFIED, CONFIDENTIAL, and SECRET classification levels.
+This section provides mandcertificationry testing procedures to validate that SharePoint integration maintains Enterprise-compliant data segregation across Standard, Standard, and Standard classification levels.
 These tests must be executed and passed before production deployment to Azure Commercial.

-### IL5 Segregation Requirements
+### Enterprise Segregation Requirements

 **Classification-Specific Document Libraries:**
-- UNCLASSIFIED documents MUST be stored in `UNCLASSIFIED_Minutes` library only
+- Standard documents MUST be stored in `Standard_Minutes` library only
-- CONFIDENTIAL documents MUST be stored in `CONFIDENTIAL_Minutes` library only
+- Standard documents MUST be stored in `Standard_Minutes` library only
-- SECRET documents MUST be stored in `SECRET_Minutes` library only
+- Standard documents MUST be stored in `Standard_Minutes` library only
 - No cross-classification document storage permitted

 **Access Control Validation:**
-- Users with UNCLASSIFIED clearance can access only UNCLASSIFIED library
+- Users with Standard clearance can access only Standard library
-- Users with CONFIDENTIAL clearance can access UNCLASSIFIED + CONFIDENTIAL libraries
+- Users with Standard clearance can access Standard + Standard libraries
-- Users with SECRET clearance can access all three libraries
+- Users with Standard clearance can access all three libraries
 - Unauthorized access attempts MUST be denied and logged

 ### Test Case 1: Classification-Based Library Segregation